 Very rare all matching numbers 1912 Harley Davidson Model X8E with the top of the line 8 HP V-Twin motor, Bosch magneto with chain drive and free wheel back hub.
 This motorcycle has undergone a full nut and bolt correct restoration with no expense spared!
 The motor has been completely rebuilt and bench tested prior to installing in the perfectly restored chassis.
 Correct Troxel solo seat, white button tread tires, Schebler carburetor and the list goes on!
 Excellent motorcycle for any museum or private collection.
 You would be hard pressed to find another example available for sale or one that has been restored any nicer than this one!

-The real deal, a very rare 1917 Harley Davidson Model T Factory V-Twin Track Racer.
-Only one known to be built in 1917 and fully restored by RL Jones many years ago.
+1917 Harley Davidson V-Twin Board Track Racer.
+Fully restored by RL Jones many years ago.
 Better known as a "Strip Stock", the racers of the day would ride these bikes to the track, compete, and if still in one piece, would ride them back home at the end of the day.
-Very rare and desirable.

 Restored and built well over twenty five years ago, this motorcycle sports an original Harley Davidson Twin Cam low end from the late John Cameron collection.
 Eight valve cylinders produced by the late Steven Wright and a Chadwell board track race frame.
 Original front end, fuel tank and other components make up this very rare and highly collectable motorcycle.
 This motorcycle has just come off of a fifteen year long static display at the Peterson Museum in Los Angeles, CA. and has been featured in a number of books, magazines and posters.
 Case number 18.8V.1 can be viewed on the left side of motor below the cylinders.